A peek at Teva Pharmaceutical Industries Limited (TEVA): Who has invested in It?

-Teva Pharmaceutical Industries Limited (NYSE: TEVA) is -27.04% lower on its value in year-to-date trading and has touched a low of $6.07 and a high of $17.13 in the current 52-week trading range.
-The TEVA stock was last observed hovering at around $8.40 in the last trading session, with the day’s loss setting it -1.25% off its average median price target of $13.00 for the next 12 months.
-It is also 55.31% off the consensus price target high of $16.00 offered by 23 analysts, but current levels are -2.14% lower than the price target low of $7.00 for the same period.
+Teva Pharmaceutical Industries Limited (NYSE: TEVA) is -17.14% lower on its value in year-to-date trading and has touched a low of $6.07 and a high of $16.31 in the current 52-week trading range.
+The TEVA stock was last observed hovering at around $7.49 in the last trading session, with the day’s gains setting it 0.63% off its average median price target of $13.00 for the next 12 months.
+It is also 49.25% off the consensus price target high of $16.00 offered by 23 analysts, but current levels are -16.0% lower than the price target low of $7.00 for the same period.

-The stock witnessed a -43.12% loss in the last 1 month and extending the period to 3 months gives it a -27.04%, and is -19.48% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.63% over the week and 7.29% over the month.
+The stock witnessed a -36.06% loss in the last 1 month and extending the period to 3 months gives it a -19.76%, and is 10.63% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.25% over the week and 8.50% over the month.

 Teva Pharmaceutical Industries Limited (TEVA) Analyst Forecasts